MateuszMachowina/AdamMachowinaCoaching/README.md

 # Personal Website - Adam Machowina

-This is a simple, responsive website showcasing the professional profile of Adam Machowina — a certified ICC Coach, Lean specialist, and Project Manager.
+This is a simple, responsive website showcasing the professional profile of Adam Machowina — a certified ICC Coach, Lean Master and Project Manager.

 ## Features